Successful businesses have several things in common. Their owners ensure that business records are intact and well-maintained.

 Every business needs accurate accounting records and financial statements in case of an IRS audit.
 An IRS audit can go back several years.

-Without these records available, a business has no way to prove expenses or deductions.
+Without these documents available, a business has no way to prove expenses or deductions.

 When you can’t prove or back up your tax returns through your accounting records or financial statements, your business might be subject to additional taxes, fines and penalties.